bx-sh/cgi-server.sh/README.md

 # 🔌 `@cgi-server`

-Connecting BASH with the web!
+Connecting BASH to the web!

 ---